The SHINE Team

-Potential SHINE Leaders must be high school students (Grades 9-12) within the Phoenix and Tucson metros for the entirety of the school year as the program begins in July and graduates in June.
+Potential SHINE Leaders must be high school students (Grades 9-12).
 Potential SHINE Leaders should expect to dedicate approximately 15 hours a month to the SHINE Team participating in in-person and virtual meetings, events, and homework.

 And most importantly, potential SHINE Leaders should be open and eager to learn and grow in an affirming community of peers.
 If this sounds like you, we hope you'll apply!
 Simply fill out the application and wait for instructions on scheduling your 30-minute getting-to-know-you call.

-Applications are now open for Sping Semester!
-New team members will begin their SHINE Team journey at Winter Intensive Retreat January 7-8th.
+Applications are open!
+New team members will begin their SHINE Team journey at the next intensive Retreat (held in July and January).
 Students from the West Valley, Central Phoenix, and Tucson are strongly encouraged to apply.